gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 The Discovery service can auto-discover GKE clusters in the GCP account it has credentials for by matching their resource tags.

-Authentication on an GKE cluster happens using the same OAuth2 token used to access any other GCP service and authorization is associated with the roles attached to the GCP Service Account the Kubernetes Service is using to access the cluster.
+Authentication on an GKE cluster happens using the same OAuth2 token used to access any other GCP service and authorization is associated with the roles attached to the GCP Service Account the Discovery and Kubernetes Services are using to access the cluster.

 #### IAM Permissions